rtaylor034/axbind_2/README.md

 ### Key String

-A String that replaces the any instance of the current `wildcard_character` with another value when evaluated.
+A String that replaces the any instance of the current `wildcard_char` with another value when evaluated.

-`wildcard_character` instances can be [escaped].
+`wildcard_char` instances can be [escaped].

 ### Escape Sequence